Norman Kirk: Member of Parliament

-Prime Minister
+Prime Minister (1972–1974)

 In February 1972 Keith Holyoake resigned as Prime Minister and was replaced by Jack Marshall.
 Not even this could blunt Labour's campaign slogan, "It's Time – Time for a change, time for Labour", and on 25 November 1972 Kirk led Labour to victory with a majority of 23 seats.

 Soon after entering office, Kirk acquired a reputation as a reforming figure.
 The conservative Dominion newspaper bestowed its 'Man of the Year' prize on him for "outstanding personal potential for leadership".
 A few weeks later, on 6 February 1973, Kirk was photographed at a Waitangi Day event holding the hand of a small Māori boy; as Kirk was recognised as Pākehā, the iconic picture seemed to symbolise a new era of partnership between New Zealand's people.

 Kirk set a frenetic pace implementing a great number of new policies.
 In particular, the Kirk government had a far more active foreign policy than its predecessor, taking great trouble to expand New Zealand's links with Asia and Africa.
 Immediately after his election as Prime Minister, Kirk withdrew all New Zealand troops from Vietnam, ending that nation's eight-year involvement in the Vietnam War and causing high levels of public support for Labour.
 The Kirk government also abolished Compulsory Military Training (conscription) in New Zealand; since then the New Zealand Defence Force has remained an all-volunteer professional force.
 Kirk also strengthened relations with the Australian Labor Party and its leader Gough Whitlam.
 Like Kirk, Whitlam had come to power in 1972 as the first Labor Prime Minister in a considerable time; Kirk had been preceded by 12 years of National Party government, while Whitlam had succeeded a Coalition government that had lasted 23 years.
 Kirk desired for the two nascent leaders to work together, to foster a boldly independent foreign policy separate from the United Kingdom or the United States.
 Despite their relative success together in their mutually short periods in office, it is known that Kirk and Whitlam, in private, did not get along and even disliked one another.
-Kirk was a closer friend to Lee Kuan Yew, whom he regarded as his mentor, and to Harold Wilson (despite wanting to escape the influence of Britain), than to Whitlam.
+Kirk was a closer friend to Singaporean Prime Minister Lee Kuan Yew, whom he regarded as his mentor, and to British Prime Minister Harold Wilson (despite wanting to escape the influence of Britain), than to Whitlam.
+Kirk also admired Tanzanian president Julius Nyerere, thinking him a serious, intelligent and charming figure.